yetanalytics/dl4clj/README.md

 ;; getting the data out of a rr-ds-iter ourself becomes important ;; when making javaRDDs for spark training but is not necessary ;; for local machine training
+;; fit! calls do not work with lazy seqs

 ```